Religious Perspective On Halloween

 With this being said if you're not a believer of God there are a lot of other places to take your child.
 It doesn't always have to be a church function.
 In fact I took my children to a few of these places.
 But I was always with them, they were never without supervision.

 10. There are a lot of options and local attractions to go to, making it fun for the entire family.

 - If you are out at night make sure that your child is wearing a safety reflector.

-- Another safety tip is stay in groups the more the better and also the merrier.
+- Another safety tip is to stay in groups, the more the better, and also the merrier.

-- Don't eat the candy until each one is checked out by a responsible adult.
+- Don't eat the candy until each one is thoroughly checked by a responsible adult.

 - Lastly if you are giving out candy to the trick or treaters never do it by yourself and don't let a stranger in no matter how friendly they appear to be.
-Sadly we just never know and shouldn't be taking any risk.
+Sadly we just never know and shouldn't be taking these types of risk.

-- Halloween wheather you are a believer or not should always be practiced with care, not taking any risk of your child's well being and safety even your own.
+- Halloween (whether you are a believer or not) should always be practiced with care, not taking any risk of your child's well being and safety, even your own.
 It can be fun when these tips are also applied to that night..

 Celebrating This Night Christian Style